agile-ts/documentation/docs/quick_start/React.md

 ```ts
  MY_FIRST_COLLECTION.collect({id: generateId(), name: currentInput});
 ```
-4️⃣ In order to add new Data to the Collection, we can use the `collect()` method.
+4️⃣ To add new Data to the Collection, we can use the `collect()` method.
-In the example, we add the _currentInput_ with a random `id` as primaryKey to the Collection.
+In the example snippet, we add the _currentInput_ with a random `id` as primaryKey to the Collection.

 ```ts
 TODOS.remove(value.id).everywhere();
 ```
 5️⃣ If we have done a todo, of course, we want to remove it.
-For this we can use the `remove()` function and pass the `primaryKey` of the Item to be removed.
+For this, we can use the `remove()` method and pass the `primaryKey` of the Item to be removed.
-The `everywhere()` tag means that the Item will be removed from the whole Collection and not just from a Group.
+The `everywhere()` tag means that the Item will be removed from the whole Collection and not just from a specific Group.

 ## 🔍 Next Steps